wally-kroeker/ai-solarpunk-story-bot/README.md

 - Generates a solarpunk micro-story
 - Uses AI to extract key visual elements from the story
 - Creates an optimized image prompt based on the story content
-- Generates a digital art image using the AI-derived prompt
+- Generates a digital art image based on the AI-derived prompt
 - Posts both the story and image to Twitter in one operation

 ## Usage